-- 11.1 While most of our properties are popular, there are lower levels of demand for some of them. - 11.2 If we know from past experience that a house-property or area is likely to prove less popular, we may carry out a special promotion to ensure that the house is let to somebody in housing need as soon as possible. - 11.3 We may also use special promotions in other circumstances.
-For example, if we know that a property is suitable for applicants with particular needs. - 11.4 Special promotions will normally involve: - Sending details of the vacancy to everyone waiting for that size of house - Inviting applicants to register an interest in being considered for the property - Holding open viewings - Allocating the house to the interested applicant who has the highest level of need under the points system - 11.5 For harder difficult to let properties, we may relax our usual rules on house sizes and allow the house to be "under occupied" by an applicant who is willing to accept it. - 11.6 If a house is proving difficult to let, If we have no interest within ourwe may also contact other agencies for referrals of suitable candidates.
+- 11.1 While most of our properties are popular, there are lower levels of demand for some of them. - 11.2 If we know from past experience that a property or area is likely to prove less popular, we may carry out a special promotion to ensure that the house is let to somebody in housing need as soon as possible. - 11.3 We may also use special promotions in other circumstances.
+For example, if we know that a property is suitable for applicants with particular needs. - 11.4 Special promotions will normally involve: - Sending details of the vacancy to everyone waiting for that size of house - Inviting applicants to register an interest in being considered for the property - Holding open viewings - Allocating the house to the interested applicant who has the highest level of need under the points system - 11.5 For difficult to let properties, we may relax our usual rules on house sizes and allow the house to be "under occupied" by an applicant who is willing to accept it. - 11.6 If we have no interest we may also contact other agencies for referrals of suitable candidates.